Click on one of the following categories to reveal related questions and answers.

 Did we answer your question?
 If you’re still unsure or would like to ask us a question not listed here, please contact us.

-We have carefully selected Royal & Sun Alliance Insurance plc to underwrite John Lewis Premier, Plus and Essential Home Insurance.
+We have carefully selected Royal & Sun Alliance Insurance plc to underwrite John Lewis Premier, Plus, Essential and Premier Select Home Insurance.

 Terms, conditions, limitations, exclusions and eligibility acceptance criteria apply.